mantidproject/documents/Design/AbsorptionCorrections/GenericShapeAbsorptionCorrection.md

 ### <a name="S-predefined-sample-holder"></a> Mechanism to store predefined sample holder geometries/properties

 It is proposed that the information regarding predefined sample holder properties be defined in a series of files.
 This provides the easiest route to extension and customisation.
-They will live alongside the IDF files.
+They can live alongside the IDF files.
 The simplest option is extend the current XML syntax for defining shapes to handle materials.

 **Current XML-based syntax 8mm Vanadium Can**